 The glaucoma service sees a wide variety of patients for consultative and/or primary care for all forms of glaucoma.
 Current techniques and therapeutic approaches to the diagnosis and treatment of glaucoma are utilized, including optic nerve and nerve fiber layer imaging, ocular blood flow testing and visual field analysis as well as new medical and surgical techniques.
 In addition, this service is actively engaged in glaucoma research.

 Neuro-Ophthalmology detects and treats diseases of the optic nerve and brain that may damage one’s vision.
 This service also offers the diagnosis and management of diseases of the eye muscles and brain that may lead to double-vision, incontrollable jumping of the eyes (nystagmus) and other abnormal movements of the eyes.

 Faculty physicians practicing in neuro-ophthalmology include Devin D. MacKay, MD.

 The oculoplastics service specializes in the treatment of disorders affecting the eyelids, eye sockets and tear drainage systems.
 Eyelid surgery can address excessively droopy eyes (ptosis) to improve vision as well as cosmetic appearance.
 Orbital surgery can benefit patients with orbital fractures and orbital tumors.

-Faculty physicians practicing in oculoplastics include Rao Chundury, MD, and Hui Bae (Harold) Lee, MD.
+Faculty physicians practicing in oculoplastics include Hui Bae (Harold) Lee, MD.

 The optometry and contact lens service specialize in managing ocular conditions such as glaucoma, macular degeneration, diabetes, red eyes, amblyopia and specialty contact lens fittings for irregular corneas, in addition to assisting patients to achieve optimum visition through routine exams, and prescribing glasses and contact lenses.